RaymartDev/RaymartDev/README.md

 You can contact me at. raymart.sarmiento23@outlook.com

 I am currently studying, BS Computer Science.
+Right now I plan to be Software Developer or a Game Developer. and afterwards I'll post a little portfolio about myself in my own website.

 # Languages that I plan to study